jonatas-araujo-silva/memorize-game/README.md

 - Interactive **tap gestures** (`.onTapGesture`) make the game feel dynamic and responsive.
 - Animations are integrated in a way that respects state-driven UI updates, keeping logic and presentation in sync.

----

-## 👨‍💻 Author

-Made with ❤️ using Swift and SwiftUI.

 Jonatas Araújo da Silva